nickl-/term-hyperlinks/unix-url-scheme/README.md

 ### Proof of concept:

+The poc simply uses `socat` to deal with the unix sockets, this can of course be implemented in many other ways.

 **socket-client.sh** - parses unix:// uri, attempts to find socket file, sends remaining part of uri to socket if found and exits.

 **socket-server.sh** - Outputs some terminal hypertext links and proceeds to listen in a loop for messages at /tmp/test.sock.
 When a message is received it simply echos the message to stdout before closing.
 User is prompted wether to listen for another message.